raintonr/ArduinoDifferentialThermostat/README.md

 ### Settings screen

 From 'Running mode' an extra long press (default of 1.5s) on either button moves to the settings screen.
-In this screen temperatures are not sensed and the relay will not turn on or off automatically.

 Use this screen to adjust the available settings or manually turn the relay on or off.